 Everyone in ACT is now working hard alongside Madeley Town Council Staff to finding the best funding bids and designs for 21st century use of a 19th century listed building.
-At this time, until a design is confirmed costs can only be estimated but it is anticipated to be around £2million, which may need to be phased over a lengthy period according to funding success.
+At this time, until a design is confirmed costs can only be estimated but they will be substantial and will need to be phased over a lengthy period according to funding success.
 ACT welcomes contributions both as cash and in kind towards achieving their goal.

 Together ACT and Madeley Town Council aim to: